 A virtual baby shower is a lovely way to acknowledge parents-to-be and a little pre-planning can help it go off without a hitch.
 Encourage the future mom and dad’s friends and family to send gifts directly to their home, then they can open strollers, stuffies, and cute little onesies on camera for all to see.
 Many baby shower games can easily be played online to keep the conversation rolling.

 Milestone anniversaries should be celebrated even if you can’t gather together for a party.
 For the big dates consider putting together a video to share during an online party.
 A couple weeks in advance, contact friends and family and ask them to share a video message with the happy couple.
-If you’re handy with iMovie or another video app you can put the video together yourself or you can pay a fee for a video service such as Tribute or Chatty Heads.
+If you’re handy with iMovie or another video app you can put the video together yourself or you can pay a fee for a video service such as Chatty Heads.

 Parties don’t always require a big event — sometimes it’s nice to get together "just because."
 Grab your knitting and get your girls together for an online stitch-and-bitch.
 Host a remote version of your book club (everyone has time to read now!).
 Or get all your far-flung relatives together for a check-in to see how everyone is doing.
 Does everyone have enough toilet paper?
 If not, mail a couple rolls to Uncle Jed!